 Ollivanders Wand Show is a fun experience but this is one that I only recommend if the line is short.
 It is the most fun if you happen to get selected to be the person who gets to test out the wands.
 Only one person is selected per show so it could be a big disappointment if you wait an hour and are not selected.
 The earlier in the morning that you do this the more likely it is that you’ll have a short wait.

 Hogwarts Frog Choir is an acapella group that performs wizard songs.
-I have never stopped to watch them but it is fun to hear them as I am exploring the area.
+I have never taken the time to watch them but it is fun to hear them as I am exploring the area.

 Triwizard Spirit Rally is a cute and short show that has students from Beauxbatons and Durmstrang.